 A popular leafy green, Kale is considered to be a superfood due to its excellent nutritional value.
 It is a cool season vegetable that enjoys light shade.
 It is a very hardy plant, and can be harvested even into winter.
 Popular varieties include ‘Lacinato’, ‘Vates Blue Scotch Curled’, ‘Red Russian’and ‘Red Winter’.

 One of the most popular and healthy of leafy greens.
 Spinach loves cooler temperatures and less sun.
 It also grows very nicely in planters which makes it easy to move the plants out of direct sunlight (or for any other reason) when desired.
 Commercial spinach is also one of the most contaminated by pesticide use, so growing your own organically at home makes a lot of sense.
 The ‘Bloomsdale’ is good to plant in early autumn for winter harvest.
 ‘Whale’ is bolt resistant, making it a good choice for spring planting.

 This beautiful leafy vegetable ranks second only to spinach in nutritional value.
 It is a healthy food powerhouse.
 Swiss chard is often boiled to remove some of its bitterness (and to remove some of its high level of oxalates).
 It grows best in loose, rich soil that is high in organic matter.
 Seeds are normally sown directly a couple of weeks before your region’s last frost date.
-Popular varieties of Swiss Chard include ‘Five Color‘ and ‘Fordhook’.
+Popular varieties of Swiss Chard include ‘Rainbow‘ and ‘Fordhook’.